Frames of translates for model sets: Preliminaries

 where, $\mathds{1}_k$ is the characteristic function of the cube $[0,1]^m +k$, $k\in\Z^m$.
 Different partitions of $\R^m$ give equivalent Wiener amalgam norms.
-The space $W(L^\infty,\ell^1)$ is called the {\it Wiener algebra}, and contains all bounded functions with compact support.
+The space $W(L^\infty,\ell^1)$, which is a subspace of $L^1(\R^m)$ is called the {\it Wiener's algebra}, and it contains all bounded functions with compact support.
 It is therefore a dense subspace of $\Lt(\R^m)$.